AalianKhan/mushroom-strategy/README.md

 ### Card Options

 The `card_options` entry enables you to specify a card type for an entity or to hide the card from the dashboard.
+You can also provide a device ID and hide all entities linked to that device.
+[Instructions to find device ID](https://community.home-assistant.io/t/device-id-entity-id-where-to-find/289230/4?u=aaliankhan)

 #### Example